ruskey86/natescode/content/post/become-a-computer-programmer.md

    This can be daunting but in reality there shouldn't be a whole lot of thought put into it.
 To paraphrase a 20 year software veteran  "The first language you learn teaches you to think in code.
 The second language you learn teaches you to separate the programming concepts."

-   SO I'll pick it for you.
+   SO I'll pick it for you:

+    JavaScript

+The concepts

+1. Variables
+2. Functions
+3. Objects
+4. Inheritance
+   1. Prototype based
+5. Lambdas